 Debt Management Plan (DMP)

-A DMP is a debt solution that is an informal agreement between creditors and an individual.
+A Debt Management Plan is a debt solution that is an informal agreement between creditors and an individual.
 As they are informal arrangements, it relies on the individual creditors agreeing to the reduced payments, and there is nothing stopping them from contacting you.
 Despite this, most creditors will accept your payments through a DMP, and some will even agree to freeze interest and charges.

 Although you can arrange reduced payments with your creditors, sometimes, creditors may be more willing to accept a DMP through a third party, such as debt charity or FCA registered firm.

-A DMP can last for any reasonable time length, but is typically upto a maximum period of time of 10 years, allowing you to pay off your debts over time using affordable monthly payments.
+A DMP can last for any reasonable time length, but is typically up to a maximum period of 10 years, allowing you to pay off your debts over time using affordable monthly payments.
 During this time, creditors can still contact you but may agree to stop or reduce their interest rates or additional charges whilst you are in a DMP.

-How Do I Find Out If an IVA or DMP Is Right For Me?
+How Do I Find Out If an IVA or Debt Management Plan Is Right For Me?

 Before making any big financial decisions, you should always speak to a professional for assistance.
 You can get this for free from many debt charities and companies that provide solutions for people struggling with debt, like the licensed insolvency practitioner here at NDH Financial, or an Financial Conduct Authority (“FCA”) registered firm.